Composable Core-sets for Determinant Maximization Problems via Spectral Spanners: Introduction

 We complement the above theorem by showing the above guarantee is essentially the best possible. \begin{theorem} Any composable core-sets of size at most $k^{\beta}$ for the $k$-determinant maximization problem must incur an approximation factor of at least $(\frac{k}{\beta})^{k(1-o(1))}$, for any $\beta \ge 1$. \end{theorem}

-Thus, we establish tight (up to a $\log(k)^{2k}$-error) upper and lower bounds for the core-set approximation ratio, for core-sets of size polynomial in $k$.
-Interestingly, our lower bound of $(\frac{k}{\beta})^{k(1-o(1))}$ for the approximation ratio achievable by composable core-sets is substantially higher than the approximation factor $e^k$ of the best off-line algorithm, demonstrating a large gap between these two models.
+Note that our lower bound of $(\frac{k}{\beta})^{k(1-o(1))}$ for the approximation factor achievable by composable core-sets is substantially higher than the approximation factor $e^k$ of the best off-line algorithm, demonstrating a large gap between these two models.